Havoc (2005 film): Production

+Havoc had a production budget of $9 million.

+Development and writing

 The original treatment of the script was written in 1993 by Jessica Kaplan, who was 14 years old at the time, and was based on her own observations of her affluent white classmates in West Los Angeles.
-Her script was sold to New Line Cinema two years later for $150,000.
-Originally titled The Powers That Be, the script went unused for seven years, eventually gaining traction with the studio after it received a re-write as well as a new title from Stephen Gaghan.
+Her script was sold to New Line Cinema two years later for $150,000, with the script being developed at Single Cell Pictures, a production company headed by Michael Stipe.
+Originally titled The Powers That Be, the script was a drama about Beverly Hills high school students who try to get involved with the South Central Los Angeles gangster rap music scene, and a young male teacher who helps the main character deal with a tragedy as a result of said escapades, the script went unused for two years, eventually gaining traction with the studio after it received a re-write from Stephen Gaghan.
+In 1997, Variety reported that Peter Horton was attached to direct.
+The script was later retitled Havoc.

+Tony Kaye was approached to direct the film, Kaye had problems with the script, and made a series of demands, which included him having full control of rewriting the script.

 On June 6, 2003, shortly before filming began, Kaplan was killed in a plane crash in Los Angeles, along with four other people, including her uncle.
 A dedication to Kaplan is shown preceding the credits at the end of the film.

+Casting

+When the script was sold in 1995, actors such as Alicia Silverstone, Stephen Dorff, Ethan Hawke, and Christian Slater were considered for roles.

 Mandy Moore was originally cast as Allison, but dropped out and was replaced by her Princess Diaries co-star Hathaway shortly before filming began.
 Moore reportedly left the project because she felt uncomfortable with the film's subject matter.
-Jena Malone was originally set to play Emily, but left the project shortly after Moore's departure.
+Moore's Saved! co-star Jena Malone was originally set to play Emily, but left the project shortly after Moore's departure.

+Filming

 Principal photography took place around Southern California, including Los Angeles, Altadena, Brentwood, and Santa Monica, in the fall of 2003.